-Join Tom Green for an in-depth discussion in this video Creating a weather app transition, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating a weather app transition, part of Principle for UX Design.

 - In this chapter, which I call…Practical Principle Projects,…we're going to take a look at things you can do…with the app that are above and beyond…some of the basics that you've learned to this point.…And what you're looking at right now a typical kind of app.…This is the Yahoo!
 Weather app on my iPhone.…And if I push on the screen…and just move it up, I want you to pay…attention to the picture, you notice how it blurs out.…And everything sort of moves up with it.…